-Frontal Fibrosing Alopecia is also known as Scarring Alopecia or Cicatricial Alopecia and has a distinctive clinical pattern of hair loss characterised by progressive recession of the hairline at the front and sides of the scalp.
+Frontal Fibrosing Alopecia, discovered only recently in hair loss terms in 1994, is also known as Scarring Alopecia or Cicatricial Alopecia and has a distinctive clinical pattern of hair loss characterised by progressive recession of the hairline at the front and sides of the scalp.

 The Intralace System™ effectively disguises the areas of hair loss and when used in conjunction with our revolutionary Natural Hair Line Parting and Natural Hair Line Sides then we can recreate the clients hair line and the system is worn 24/7.

-This client with Frontal Fibrosing Alopecia uses our Intralace System™ with the Natural Hair Line Option.
-As with all of our clients, she washes and brushes her new hair as her own.
+This client with Frontal Fibrosing Alopecia uses our Intralace System® with the Natural Hair Line Option.
+As with all of our clients, this lady washes and brushes her new hair as her own.